liftmodules/kafka-actors/README.md

 # Kafka Actors for Lift

+_This is still a work in progress and isn't yet available on Maven Central._

 This project implements Kafka Actors for Lift, a solution that allows Lift Actors to talk to one another via Kafka Brokers.
 This has value for distributed and non-distributed systems.
 It enables use cases such as: